mephistoshadow/group_match_web_app/README.md

 - Edit the login credentials, username and password, of a user
 - Delete a user from the database

 An admin is able to add a new standard user to the database by specifying a unique username and corresponding password.
-Note that the personal information fields (full name, year, CGPA, commuter status) of the newly added user are initialized to default 'empty' values.
+Note that the personal information fields (full name, year, CGPA, commuter status) of the newly-added user are initialized to default 'empty' values.

 An admin is able to query the database for a particular user by their assigned user ID.